Entropic convergence and the linearized limit for the Boltzmann equation with external force: Notion and preliminaries

 \section{Notion and preliminaries}

-Being motivated by the work of Levermore in \cite{Levermore}, we investigate, in the present paper, the linearized limit of the Boltzmann equation with external force stated by Ars\'{e}nio and Saint-Raymond in \cite{DL16} (Section 4.1).
-This equation is of the form:
+Being motivated by the work \cite{Levermore} of Levermore, in the present paper, we investigate the linearized limit of the Boltzmann equation with external force stated by Ars\'{e}nio and Saint-Raymond in \cite[Section~4.1.1]{DL16}.
+This equation is of the form